Hello, from us to you

 Through Force-Free Gundog, Jo’s online courses teach people how to train their gundogs without the use of force or positive punishment.

-Jo is the author of the popular book Force-Free Gundog Training: The Fundamentals for Success and its accompanying Workbook.
-The sequel to The Fundamentals should be out in 2025.
+Jo is the author of the popular books Force-Free Gundog Training: The Fundamentals for Success and the sequel, which covers advanced training, Force-Free Gundog Training: Precision and Progression.

 Jo hosts the popular gundog podcast, Hold the Line.